mechabubba/bomo/README.md

 - I make use of `@todo` to leave notes and tasks awaiting completion/resolution

-- If you get `this.engines[options.ext] is not a function` and a 500 Internal Server Error, check your `res.render()` calls.
-You might have missed including the extension `.ejs` or misspelled the template's name

 - `ctrl` + `shift` + `r` forces a complete page refresh in firefox, helpful for clearing cached css

 - set DEV to true in your environment to have sirv files served fresh